Getting legal advice

 You might be able to get legal support through:

-• your trade union, if you have one
+- your trade union, if you're a member

-If you do want to use a solicitor, you can find one by searching:
+If you want to use a solicitor, you can find one by searching:

 For discrimination claims